 Gum and Bone Disease Therapy

-Dr. Farahani and her team of hygienists are committed to using all of their expertise in the treatment of gum and jawbone disease, which is the leading cause of recession and loss of teeth.
+Did you know that most people lose teeth from gum disease and not from cavities?
+Dr. Farahani and her team of hygienists are committed to using all of their expertise in the treatment of your mouth.

-Gum and bone disease is clinically known as periodontal (gum) disease.
-Gum disease is an acidic mix of various bacterial infections that affect the soft tissues and bone supporting your teeth.
-These bacterial infections are not just confined to your teeth and mouth since they can enter your bloodstream and travel to other areas of your body.
+Gum and bone disease is clinically known as periodontal disease.
+Gum disease is actually a bacterial infection that affects the soft tissues and bone supporting your teeth.
+These bacterial infections are not just confined to your teeth and mouth since the bacteria may enter your bloodstream and travel to other areas of your body.
 The infection can also contribute to significant whole-body health problems such as heart disease, diabetes, stroke, cancer, premature and low birth weight babies.

 How We Care for Your Gums